 A visit to a restaurant like Blue Hill is a special treat.
 It's not everyday we get to visit the restaurant that just won the James Beard award for Outstanding Restaurant.
 In fact, I'm pretty sure this was a first.

 The restaurant, and its chef, Dan Barber (winner of the 2009 James Beard Award for Best Chef), have come to epitomize the farm-to-fork ethos that has swept restaurants across the nation.
-Bill Hill and its sister restaurant Bill Hill at Stone Barns in Tarrytown, N.Y., operate in conjunction with Blue Hill Farm in Massachusetts, which has been in the Barber family for three generations.
+Blue Hill and its sister restaurant Blue Hill at Stone Barns in Tarrytown, N.Y., operate in conjunction with Blue Hill Farm in Massachusetts, which has been in the Barber family for three generations.
 The Blue Hill website makes this connection obvious: the farm is featured as prominently as the food.
 It is a principal supplier of the restaurant's fresh vegetables and meat.

 At Blue Hill, freshness isn't just a selling-point.
 You can taste it in every bite.
 And given the current season, peas were the chef's note of choice, coaxed into an amazing and varied symphony of flavors.
 These were among the most glorious sugar snap and green pea dishes I've ever had.
 The beginning amuse was a mini pea and ricotta burger with an almond flour bun.
 The one-bite treat had a bit of crunch and nice sweetness.

 |Blue Hill is dimly lit so, despite adjustment, these pictures aren't as colorful as the food really is.
 I'm providing them for a sense of presentation.|